assaf/ironium/README.md

 #### start()

 You must call this method to start the workers.
-Jobs can be queued, but will not be processed until the workers are started.
+Until you call this method, no scheduled or queued jobs are processed.

-This extra space allows you to load the same code in every environment, and queue jobs on any server, but only process jobs on dedicated worker servers.
+The `start` method allows you to run the same codebase in multiple environments, but only enable processing on select servers.
+For testing, have a look at `once`.

 #### stop()